stripe/agent-toolkit/llm/README.md

 ## Private preview access required

-**Please note:** Stripe Billing for LLM Tokens is currently only available to organizations participating in the Billing for LLM Tokens Private Preview.
-If you do not have access and would like to request it, please visit:
+Stripe Billing for LLM Tokens is currently only available to organizations participating in the Billing for LLM Tokens Private Preview.
+If you don't have access and would like to request it, please visit:

 **[Request Access to Billing for LLM Tokens Private Preview](https://docs.stripe.com/billing/token-billing)**